Stage 1:

 Another walkaround reveals the scratch building to the glacis.
 The commanders cupola is still looking a little rough but at least it now has the basic form.

 I thought I'd have a bash at the early '49 rear fenders, the one's with the undiching post sinking into them.
 Most of the T-54's shown during the revolt seem to have them damaged or missing.
-However, I think it would be safe to say that with the T-54 and T-55 the exception is the rule.

 The early (welded) fuel tanks and zip boxes have been 'separated' from their casts and placed upon the fenders before the 'plumbing' begins, but that's for another time.